Why choose Seven Seas Worldwide

 Shipping boxes to China: 4 simple packing tips

 For our international shipping company, the security of your treasured possessions and prized belongings is our top priority.
 And while we take the greatest care to ensure your boxes' safety, the only way to guarantee they travel from A to B unscathed is to pack them correctly before they set off.
-Here are a few handy tips to make the packing process a breeze (see our Excess Baggage FAQs for more information):
+Here are a few handy tips to make the packing process a breeze (and don't forget to add our Basic or Premier insurance policy for added protection):

 Sort your belongings and choose what to ship: